-^{}Required externship hours may be scheduled outside of typical class sessions.
+Required externship hours may be scheduled outside of typical class sessions.
 Externship hours will be available during typical office hours.
 Hours are subject to change.
+Externships are not offered in the evening or weekends.

-ASSOCIATE DEGREE PROGRAMS
+ASSOCIATE DEGREE PROGRAMS NURSING

-NURSING

-Length: 1500 Contact Hours / 96 Instructional Weeks Program Quarter Credits: 106 Total Clock Hours, including Recognized Homework Hours: 1500 Credential Awarded: Associate of Science Mode of Delivery: Hybrid.
+Length Contact Hours: 1500 Instructional Weeks: 96 Flex Option:144 Program Quarter Credits:106 Total Clock Hours, including Outside Hours: 1500 Credential Awarded: Associate of Science Mode of Delivery: Hybrid.
 Courses delivered on-line are identified below; all other courses are offered in a traditional on-campus (residential) mode of delivery.
 Online courses are delivered through a consortium agreement with Fortis College in Centerville, Ohio